 It happens all the time.
 Surfboards are fragile objects of design.
 Even the most careful surfer will, one day, find a crack on his favorite surfboard.
 So, how can you fix a surfboard ding or rail shatters?

-Forget the old surfers' formula: tape and wax.
-While it might serve as a temporary solution in a pinch, it is definitely not the recommended way to properly fix dings.
-Ready to save your surfboard from the hospital bed?
+Forget the old surfers' formula: duct tape and wax.
+While it might serve as a temporary solution in a pinch, it is definitely not recommended to fix dings properly.

 Take a look at the best surfboard ding repair kits.